 7.3 Can I freeze ground beef vegetable soup?

-Yes, this soup freezes exceptionally well!
-Allow it to cool, transfer it to freezer-safe containers, and store for up to 3 months.
-To thaw, place it in the refrigerator overnight before reheating.
+Totally.
+Let it cool, put it in freezer safe containers, and it’ll keep up to 3 months.
+Thaw in the fridge overnight before reheating.

 7.4 What vegetables work best in this soup?